RealDiamond/plib_v2/README.md

 # plib_v2
-collection of libraries created by thelastpenguin
+A collection random libraries and utilities created by thelastpenguin and aStonedPenguin

-contributions by aStonedPenguin